 This companion document to the Lifecycle Guide provides a template for public safety agencies to complete when considering funding during each phase of the system lifecycle.

 This guide is designed to help public safety agencies evaluate the cost-effectiveness of emergency communications systems components (e.g., infrastructure, fixed station equipment, devices, accessories, features, software and data storage).
 The guide provides recommendations, best practices, and a Value Analysis Checklist to assist agencies in making these decisions.

 - Understanding the Value of Public Safety Communications Systems: A Brochure for Elected Officials and Decision-Makers

 This accompanying brochure provides key considerations and trade-offs between the cost and value of communications systems components.
 The brochure serves as a leave-behind for decision-makers to better understand public safety requirements and solutions aligned with their strategic goals, while allowing agencies to save costs where possible.

 This guide is designed to assist public safety agencies in identifying funding sources (e.g., bonds, special taxes, surcharges) for emergency communications projects.
 The resource highlights strengths, challenges, opportunities, and other considerations for each funding mechanism to help agencies determine if the strategy is suitable for their community.

 Funding and Sustaining Land Mobile Radio (LMR): Materials for Decision-Makers

 These documents provide an overview of radio systems, including information on their importance to public safety communications, as well as challenges to consider when upgrading systems.

-This action memorandum provides public safety agencies with basic information to provide state, local, tribal, and territorial government decision-makers and elected officials to explain the importance of funding and sustaining public safety radio systems.
+- Funding and Sustaining LMR Systems Brochure, serves as a tri-fold handout for state, local, tribal, and territorial government decision-makers and elected officials to explain the importance of funding and sustaining public safety radio systems.

 Interoperability Business Case: An Introduction to Ongoing Local Funding